 The thing that I want people to know about tents is that they can be expensive.
 Buying one on sale or getting one second-hand may not be the best idea.
 Otherwise, you might be back here reading this again.

-Over the years, I’ve learned a lot on how to make your tent waterproof that may be helpful to you.
+Over the years, I’ve learned a lot about how to make your tent waterproof which may be helpful to you.
+We’re always trying to stay comfortable and dry, so hopefully, you can enjoy your trip.

 Tents are an investment and when they get wet from snow or rain, it can ruin them for good.
 In order to keep your tent in tip-top shape, make sure you emplace them in non-flooding areas.
 Be sure to repair it as necessary by using a high-quality silicon sealant on seams where fabric is stitched together at raw edges.
 This will prevent water from seeping through any stitch holes in the material.
 It also helps with leaks around zippers and buttons too!